TomAugspurger/TomAugspurger.github.io/content/posts/gpu-accelerated-zarr.md

 For now, just note that we'll be dealing with various levels of Zarr's hierarchy:

 - Arrays: the logical n-dimensional array
-- Shards: the file on disk / object in object storage
+- Shards: the file on disk / object in object storage, which contains many chunks concatenated together
 - Chunks: the smallest unit we can read (since it must be decompressed to interpret the bytes correctly)

 ## GPU Background for Zarr People

 GPUs are massively parallel processors: they excel when you can apply the same problem to a big batch of data.
-This works well for video games, ML / AI workloads, and data science applications.
+This works well for video games, ML / AI workloads, and data science / data analysis applications.

+(NVIDIA) GPUs execute "kernels", which are essentially functions that run on GPU data.
+Today, we won't be discussing how to author a compute kernel.
+We'll be using existing kernels (from libraries like [nvcomp][nvcomp-python], [CuPy], and [CCCL]).
+Instead, we'll be worried about higher-level things like memory allocations, data movement, and concurrency

 Many (though [not all][grace-hopper]) GPU architectures have dedicated GPU memory.
-This is just for the GPU and is separate from the regular main memory of your machine (you'll hear the term "device" to refer to GPUs, and "host" to refer to the host operating system / machine, where your program is running).
+This is separate from the regular main memory of your machine (you'll hear the term "device" to refer to GPUs, and "host" to refer to the host operating system / machine, where your program is running).

-While device memory tends to be relatively fast compared to host memory (for example, it might have >3.3 TB/s from memory to the GPU's compute cores), it's often smaller than host memory and moving data between host and device memory is relatively slow (perhaps just 128 GB/s over PCIe).
+While device memory tends to be relatively fast compared to host memory (for example, it might have >3.3 TB/s from the GPU's memory to its compute cores), it's moving data between host and device memory is relatively slow (perhaps just 128 GB/s over PCIe).
+It also tends to be relatively small (an [NVIDIA H100][H100] has 80-94GB of GPU memory; newer generations have more, but still GPU memory is precious when processing large datasets).
+All this means we need to be careful with memory, both how we allocate and deallocate memory and how we move data between the host and device.

 In GPU programming, keeping the GPU busy is necessary (but not sufficient!) to achieve good performance.
 We'll use GPU utilization, the percent of time (over